Ayushburman/UpcomingTech-.md/Ai-Infrastructure.md

 Yes.
-I can absolutely help you design an India-built AI assistant inspired by the capabilities of ChatGPT, including architecture, model selection, training strategy, token economics, inference infrastructure, multilingual support, and a low-cost pricing model.
+I can absolutely help you design an India-built AI assistant inspired by the capabilities of ChatGPT, including architecture, model selection, training strategy, token economics, inference infrastructure, multilingual support, andIndia-first AI platform, rather than simply “ChatGPT but cheaper”:

-The important distinction is: I can help you build a similar class of system, but I can’t provide OpenAI’s proprietary model weights, private training data, confidential architecture, or hidden system instructions.

-🇮🇳 What I would build

-Think of it as an India-first AI platform, rather than simply “ChatGPT but cheaper”:

 1. Foundation model